George Benedict Zabelka

-George Benedict Zabelka (1915-1992) was a Catholic wartime chaplain of the U.S. Army Air Force.
+George Benedict Zabelka (1915–1992) was a Catholic wartime chaplain of the U.S. Army Air Force.
 He was assigned to the 509th Composite Group, the unit which was responsible for dropping the atomic bombs on Hiroshima and Nagasaki.

 Stationed on Tinian Island, his duties included saying Mass on Sunday and during the week, hearing confessions, talking with the soldiers, and other typical duties of a wartime chaplain.

-Zabelka was also a soldier and once received a military reprimand for “excessive zeal.”
-He left the military in 1946 with the rank of lieutenant colonel.
-Then, in 1973, he went on a retreat with other priests of his diocese which focused on the issue and the implications of Gospel nonviolence.
-By December 1975, he had what he called “an about face”, referring to his own completely changed views regarding nonviolence.

-His conversion may have even started just months after the dropping of the atomic bombs as he says:
+He later followed a theology of Gospel nonviolence.